shieldgenerator7/AgranariTTRPG/Agranari Features.md

 You regain all fire points at the end of a night’s sleep.

+## Lizsuanne’s Trick (temp name)

+Glue things together and dissolve others.

+Permanent Stats

+• Saliva Acidity (DisAdv x3 (d100))

+• Saliva Adhesiveness (Adv x1, DisAdv x1 (d100))

+• Saliva Dry Time (DisAdv x1 (100) sec)

+• Saliva Touch Bonus (DisAdv x2 (d100))

+Your saliva is slightly acidic when wet and sticky when dry.
+When wet, the acidity of the saliva is determined by your Saliva Acidity stat.
+When dry, the adhesiveness is determined by your Saliva Adhesiveness stat.
+How long it takes for your saliva to dry under normal conditions is determined by your Saliva Dry Time stat.
+While you have your wet saliva on your hands, you get a bonus to Touch checks.
+This bonus is equal to your Saliva Touch Bonus stat.

 # Trainable Features

 Some features you can learn over time.
 The following features can be bought with XP points, largely Irregardless of your species.